Alana Bremner: 2020

+2021–22

 Bremner was named in the Black Ferns squad for the European tour of England and France in 2021.
 She made her international debut against England on 31 October 2021 at Exeter, it was the Black Ferns 100th test match.
 She also scored her first Test try in the match.
 She also played in the second test match against France.

 At the end of 2021, Bremner was selected for Matatū for the inaugural 2022 Super Rugby Aupiki season.

 Bremner and her sister, Chelsea, were named in the Black Ferns squad for the 2022 Pacific Four Series.
 She scored a try in the first match against the Wallaroos.
 She was recalled into the team for the August two-test series against the Wallaroos for the Laurie O'Reilly Cup.

 Bremner was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.
 She scored a try against Wales in the quarterfinals.
 She was a part of the Black Ferns team that were crowned champions for the sixth time.

+2023–25

 Bremner re-signed with Matatū for the 2023 season.
+She was part of Matatū's team that won their first Super Rugby Aupiki title after defeating Chiefs Manawa in the final.
+On 17 April, she was one of 34 players who received Black Ferns contracts.

+In July, she was in the starting line up in her sides 21–52 victory over Canada at the Pacific Four Series in Ottawa.
+She was named in the Black Ferns side to the Rugby World Cup in England.

+In June 2025, it was announced that she would join Premiership Women's Rugby club Trailfinders Women from the 2025–26 season.